-In line with the Office of the President of the Philippines' Executive Order (EO) No. 142, series of 2021, Approving the Merger of the Land Bank of the Philippines (LANDBANK) and the United Coconut Planters Bank (UCPB), and the acquisition by LANDBANK of the Special Preferred Shares of the Philippine Deposit Insurance Corporation (PDIC) in the UCPB, HRMG received and evaluated a total of 3,501 applications from UCPB personnel for possible placement in LANDBANK.
+In line with the Office of the President of the Philippines' Executive Order (EO) No. 142, series of 2021, Approving the Merger of LANDBANK and UCPB, and the acquisition by LANDBANK of the Special Preferred Shares of the Philippine Deposit Insurance Corporation (PDIC) in the UCPB, HRMG received and evaluated a total of 3,501 applications from UCPB personnel for possible placement in LANDBANK.
 A total of 2,603 former UCPB personnel assumed new positions in various units of the Bank.